 It's clear that cocaine should be avoided.
 All hard drugs, regardless of the "high" they provide, have significant dangers and are known to ruin people's lives.
 Anxiety isn't anywhere close to the only reason that you should avoid cocaine, nor should cocaine be something you even remotely consider if you want to avoid anxiety.

 It's also important to note that many people turn to drugs like cocaine because they suffer from anxiety, as the high itself becomes an addictive coping tool.
 That's why it's important to work on your mental health in addition to your drug use habits.
-Take my anxiety test to learn more.
+Take my free 7 minute anxiety test to learn more.

 There are many different issues that appear to link cocaine to anxiety.
 They include: